Rosalie (musical)

 Rosalie is a musical with music by George Gershwin and Sigmund Romberg, lyrics by Ira Gershwin and P.G.
 Wodehouse, and book by William Anthony McGuire and Guy Bolton.
-The story tells of a princess from a faraway land who comes to America and falls in love with a West Point Lieutenant.
+The story tells of a princess from a faraway land who comes to the United States of America and falls in love with a West Point Lieutenant.

 It was first produced on Broadway in 1928 at the New Amsterdam Theatre.
 It was adapted in 1937 as a musical film with songs by Cole Porter.

 Productions

 Broadway

 The musical, produced by Florenz Ziegfeld, premiered on Broadway at the New Amsterdam Theatre on January 10, 1928 and ran for 335 performances.
 Directed by William Anthony McGuire, the cast starred Marilyn Miller as the princess, Frank Morgan as her father, King Cyril, Bobbe Arnst (Mary), Margaret Dale (the Queen), and Jack Donahue.
 The set designer, Joseph Urban, and costume designer, John Harkrider "devised elaborate stage pictures ranging from a public square...to a West Point ballroom to a Paris nightclub."
 Michel Fokine choreographed the second act ballet, and there was a chorus of 64.
 The musical was a mixture of operetta and a 1920s musical.